VEZY/Biomass_evaluation_LiDAR/0-data/3-mtg_lidar_plantscan3d/README.md

-# MTGs from liDAR scans
+# MTGs from LiDAR scans

 ## From point cloud to MTG